convio/luminateExtend/README.md

    For security reasons, the API and this library limit requests to a list of domains whitelisted by your organization.
 If you haven't already done so, go to Setup -> Site Options -> Open API Configuration, and click "Edit Javascript/Flash configuration".
-For the purposes of using this library, the only option you need to worry about on this page is **2.
+For the purposes of using this library, the only options you need to worry about on this page are **1.
+Allow JavaScript/Flash API from these domains** and **2.
 Trust JavaScript/Flash API from these domains**.
-Add any domains where you will use this library to the list.
-As noted on the page, you can use an asterisk as a wildcard if your website has multiple subdomains, e.g.
+Add any domains where you will use this library to these lists.
+As noted on the page, you can use an asterisk as a wildcard if your website has multiple subdomains, e.g. "\*.myorganization.com".
-   "\*.myorganization.com".

  * Create luminateExtend_server PageBuilder page